NethServer/ns8-crowdsec/README.md

 To achieve this, CrowdSec reads logs from different sources (files, streams ...) to parse, normalize and enrich them before matching them to threats patterns called scenarios.

 ns8-crowdsec installs the LAPI (local api) on the node, composed of agent (to read logs) and a list of collections to parse them (scenarios, parsers...), the notifications can be sent by email.
 When crowdsec detects an IP which is abusing it triggers an alert and then a decision (ban) to block the IP with a bouncer (iptable with IPSET).
-The bouncer is installed on the node however it could be installed to another firewall (other linux or openwrt).
+The bouncer is installed on the node however it could be installed to another Linux machine.

 ## Documentation